Blockchain-Mexico/ART-Museum/README.md

-# OpenCollabNFT
+# Art Museum

-A JavaScript library for crypto-native ecommerce: buying, selling, and bidding on any cryptogood.
+A Framework for crypto-native ecommerce: buying, selling, and bidding on any cryptogood.
 With OpenCollabNFT.js, you can easily build your own native marketplace for your non-fungible tokens, or NFTs alone or with a team with censorship and accurate information the best of both world.
 These can be ERC-721 or ERC-1155 (semi-fungible) items.
 You don't have to deploy your own smart contracts or backend orderbooks.

 Good ideas: